 So, if you keep all steps mentioned above in mind, it will surely help you complete your checklist after getting married.

 Now you know what you should have in your post-marriage checklist.
 However, you may also want to know what to do with your wedding items after the big day.
 Below are a few suggestions regarding what you can do with your wedding gown, bouquet, and décor.

 1. Your wedding gown

 If you wish to keep your gown for any future daughters you might have, have it cleaned and preserved.
-A dry cleaner who specializes in wedding gowns can take care of this for you.
+A dry cleaner specializing in wedding gowns can handle this for you.
 Be sure to get it to the professional as soon as possible after your wedding reception.